Application of blockchain for secure data transmission in distributed state estimation: simulation results and discussion

 \section{simulation results and discussion}

-In this section, the proposed method's results on a test case, i.e. IEEE 14 bus system, are presented.
-The system has been divided into four areas.
-Fig. \ref{Fig:IEEE14SysTop} shows the topology of the studied test case.
+In this section, the test case (i.e. IEEE 14 bus system \cite{christiepower}) results are presente utilizing the proposed method.
+The system has been divided into four areas and Fig. \ref{Fig:IEEE14SysTop} shows the topology of the studied test case.

-However, we have considered static AC SE, where the state variables would be voltage magnitudes and phase angles at each bus.
-It is to be noted that the measurements are consist of voltage magnitude, power flows and injections (both active and reactive).
-The noise covariance for all measurement units has been considered $10^{-4}$, and the initial value for state variables are a flat start situation, i.e. voltage magnitude of “1” and phase angle value of “0”.
-Moreover, the bus number “1” has been selected as the slack bus.
+In this research, AC SE has been considered, where the state variables would be voltage magnitudes and phase angles at each bus. .
+The number of state variables and measurements are $27$ and $41$, respectively.
+The weighting factor for all measurement units has been considered equal to $10^{4}$.
+In order to solve \eqref{eq:decomposition-main-DSE}, MATLAB (version \textit{R2018b}) solver (Sequential quadratic programming) has been applied and for initiation of the optimization process the initial value for state variables have been set to flat start , i.e. voltage magnitude of “1” and phase angle value of “0”.
+Moreover, the bus number one has been selected as the slack bus with phase angle zero.
 To evaluate the prototype's performance, the smart contract was deployed on a local BC server and interacted with the python application.
 The experiments were performed on a computer with memory 16 GB 2400 MHz DDR4, Intel Core i9 running @2,3GHz.

 As mentioned before, we have considered two different cases.
-The first case is where the data transfer between areas are considered simultaneously.
-The next one is when we consider the latency or time delay.
+The data transfer between areas are simultaneously in the first case and with latency (time delay) in the second case.
 The graphical and numerical results of both cases are presented here.

-Fig. \ref{Fig:voltage_WOD} and Fig. \ref{Fig:phase_WOD} represent the comparison of centralized and distributed estimated voltage magnitude and voltage phase angle for IEEE-14 bus test system interacting with BC.
+Fig. \ref{Fig:voltage_WOD} and Fig. \ref{Fig:phase_WOD} represent the comparison of centralized and distributed estimated voltage magnitude and voltage phase angle for IEEE 14 bus test system interacting with BC.
 The distributed method has succeeded to reach the centralized values in both cases.

-Fig. \ref{Fig:obj_WOD} shows the distributed method objective value during the IEEE 14 bus system's optimisation procedure.
-As proposed in \cite{asefi2020distributed}, we have considered the state variables convergence rate as convergence criterion and the value for that has been set to $10^{-6}$.
+Fig. \ref{Fig:obj_WOD} shows the distributed method objective value during the IEEE 14 bus system's optimization procedure.
+As proposed in \cite{asefi2020distributed}, we have considered the state variables convergence rate as convergence criterion.
+It means that the difference between obtained state variables of two successive iterations are measured at each area and if the value is below the specified threshold (it has been set to $10^{-6}$ \cite{asefi2020distributed}), the optimization stops.
 It is clear that in case 2, where there is a delay in data transmission, the number of optimization iteration increases.